oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/serialization.md

 ## Implementation
-To list and describe all implementations and encodings of all types in OSCAR is not a possible feat due to the arbitrarily deep and nested type structures used available in OSCAR, we point any developer looking to understand the encodings of certain types to the OSCAR source code.
+To list and describe all implementations and encodings of all types in OSCAR is not a possible feat due to the arbitrarily deep and nested type structures available in OSCAR, we point any developer looking to understand the encodings of certain types to the OSCAR source code.
 All files for serialization can be found in the folder `src/Serialization`.
-The  conventions of the files there follows the overall structure of OSCAR, i.e. the file `src/Serialization/PolyhedralGeometry.jl` contains functions for serializing objects of the polyhedral geometry section.
+The convention of the files there follows the overall structure of OSCAR, i.e. the file `src/Serialization/PolyhedralGeometry.jl` contains functions for serializing objects of the polyhedral geometry section.